0xFloyd/Portfolio_2020/README.md

 ## Motivation

-While exploring [Google Experiments](https://experiments.withgoogle.com/) I stumbled down a rabbit hole and discovered an amazing world of web rendering.
+While exploring [Google Experiments](https://experiments.withgoogle.com/) I discovered an amazing world of web rendering.
 There are so many incredible web projects out there, and I wanted to learn this technology.
 I was inspired by many awesome projects, but specifically examples from the [official examples/documentation](https://threejs.org/), [Lee Stemkoski](https://home.adelphi.edu/~stemkoski/) and [Three.js Fundamentals](https://threejsfundamentals.org/).

 ## Features